circleci/circleci-docs/jekyll/_cci2/google-auth.md

           password: $GCLOUD_SERVICE_KEY  # JSON service account you created
 ```

-### Storing Service Account in a Local File
+### Copying the Service Account to a Local File

 Before you can authorize the SDK,
-you must store the service account variable in a local file.
+you must copy the service account variable to a local file.

 ```yaml
 version: 2